 Covered call overlays address the income requirement.
 They fail the second requirement structurally.
 Premium income from selling equity calls is correlated with equity market conditions — when markets crash and implied volatility briefly spikes, the premiums look attractive.
 When the market continues to fall and volatility collapses into a grinding bear, future premium income declines while the underlying equity position is in drawdown.
 The income and the risk share the same source.

-A grid trading allocation with FIS regime detection addresses the correlation problem.
+A grid trading allocation with RXI regime detection addresses the correlation problem.
 The income mechanism is mean-reversion in cryptocurrency price oscillation — structurally different from equity risk.
-When the FIS filter is active, the strategy steps to cash in trending markets, which are typically the same markets creating equity drawdowns.
+When the RXI filter is active, the strategy steps to cash in trending markets, which are typically the same markets creating equity drawdowns.
 The client does not receive income in those periods, but neither do they experience the correlated drawdown that an equity-linked income strategy would generate.

 The honest framing for clients, which advisors should use precisely: the grid strategy will also experience drawdowns, particularly in severe crypto bear markets that coincide with broad risk-off events.
 2018 and 2022 demonstrate this.
 The strategy is not uncorrelated with equity losses in every scenario — it has its own distinct risk of meaningful drawdown.
 The correlation advantage exists in normal-to-moderately stressed conditions.
 In extreme risk-off environments, correlations tend to rise across all assets including crypto.

-Fig. 3 — Yodacom Research | FIS Advisor Article B1 | 2026
+Fig. 3 — Yodacom Research | RXI Advisor Article B1 | 2026

 Progressive Narrowing of Return Distribution: CoinRoc’s Three-Layer System